 - The Standard Option PPO and Non-PPO calendar year deductibles are as follows: - PPO: \$350 per person, limited to \$700 for a Self Plus One or \$900 for a Self and Family enrollment.
-The PPO deductible applies only to services received from PPO providers. - Non-PPO: \$350 per person, limited to \$700 for a Self Plus One or \$900 for a Self and Family enrollment.
+The PPO deductible applies only to services received from PPO providers or when the Plan pays PPO benefits. - Non-PPO: \$350 per person, limited to \$700 for a Self Plus One or \$900 for a Self and Family enrollment.
 The Non-PPO deductible applies only to services received from Non-PPO providers.